Graylog2/graylog-plugin-auth-sso/README.md

 Plugin Release
 --------------

+- Bump version in `package.json`
+- Bump `graylog.version` in pom.xml
+- Change branch name for the graylog2-server checkout in `.travis.yml`

-We are using the maven release plugin:
+For the rest we are using the maven release plugin:

 ```
 $ mvn release:prepare